CloudEngineHub/TactAR_APP/Docs/Build.md

     * `IP`: The default IP of the workstation.
 This can also be manually modified in the AR surface via the AR keyboard.
     * `Port`: The default port of the workstation.
     * `Hz`: The frequency at which the VR controller pose data is sent to the workstation.
+Note that we use 60 Hz by default to reduce the performance consumption and heat generation of the Quest 3.
+However, you can also set it to 90 Hz and change the corresponding `fps` in `teleop_server` [config](https://github.com/xiaoxiaoxh/reactive_diffusion_policy/blob/main/reactive_diffusion_policy/config/task/real_robot_env.yaml).

     `VisualizationServer`: The component for receiving visualization data from the workstation via UDP and rendering them in AR.
 The data includes:
     - `Robot`: TCP pose of the robot.